 Graduate student and post doc presenters at the Hope Center Retreat are eligible for a Hope Center Award.
 An award of $1000 each will be given to one poster presenter and one short talk presenter whose work best fulfills the mission of the Hope Center.
 Judging will be based on scientific merit, relevance to the Hope Center mission, and presentation at the Retreat.
-Award winners are announced in the days following the Retreat, and present their work at a Monday Noon Hope Center/Neurology seminar.
+Award winners are announced in the days following the Retreat, and will present their work at the Monday Noon Hope Center/Neurology seminar on June 1, 2015.

 For a list of past Hope Center Award Winners, click here.